fre5h/FirebaseCloudMessagingBundle/README.md

 # FirebaseCloudMessagingBundle

-Provides integration with Firebase Cloud Messaging API in Symfony applications.
+:package: Provides integration with Firebase Cloud Messaging API in Symfony applications.

 > Right now this bundle is in active development phase.
 Things can change unpredictably!